InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

   <tr>
     <td>macro</td>
     <td>object array</td>
     <td>Array of “Macro” objects that enable bid specific values to be substituted into markup; especially useful for previously uploaded media referenced via the “mid” attribute.
-Refer to Object: Macro.</td>
+Refer to <a href="#object_macro">Object: Macro</a>.</td>
   </tr>
   <tr>
     <td>media</td>